Published on

 Import existing database to MySQL

-You can now interact with the database including importing an existing .sql file using PhpMyAdmin interface.
-But sometimes, if you upload a large file, an error will occur like below.
+You can now interact with the database, including importing existing .sql files through the PhpMyAdmin interface.
+But sometimes, if you upload a large file, an error may occur like the one shown below.

 PhpMyAdmin Import error

-To fix this kind of error, you may need to inspect the PhpMyAdmin container and modify some php configs etc. But what I found easier is to use mysql CLI from the mysql container.
+To fix this kind of error, you may need to inspect the PhpMyAdmin container and modify various PHP configurations.
+However, what I found easier was to use the MySQL CLI from the MySQL container.
 Here's how you can do it using Docker Desktop GUI.

 Open the mysql-container container.